viktormiok/ragt2ridges/README.md

 # ragt2ridges

-This repository contains code, benchmarking study and illustration analysis for the R-package ragt2ridges that performs ridge maximum likelihood estimation of vector auto-regressive processes: the VAR(1), VAR(2) and VARX(1) models.
+This repository contains code, benchmarking study and illustration analysis for the R-package ragt2ridges.

+that performs ridge maximum likelihood estimation of vector auto-regressive processes: the VAR(1), VAR(2) and VARX(1) models.
+# Code

+First, the VAR(1) model and its properties along with its associated time-series chain graph are recapitulated.
+With this knowledge refreshed, the ridge penalized full ML estimator of the VAR(1) model is presented.
+The estimator is extended to allow the incorporation of prior knowledge on the support of both temporal and contemporaneous interactions.
+In both cases memory efficient evaluation of the estimator is outlined.
+Cross-validation (which requires minor changes to the estimator) is described to guide the choice of the penalty parameters.
+Then, several strategies (e.g. selection of temporal and contemporaneous relationships, mutual information, and path analysis) for down-stream exploitation of the estimated model are discussed.

+The R-package ragt2ridges performs ridge maximum likelihood estimation of vector auto-regressive processes: the VAR(1), VAR(2), fused VAR(1) and VARX(1).
+The estimiator is extended to allow the incorporation of prior knowledge on the support of both temporal and contemporaneous interactions.
+In both cases memory efficient evaluation of the estimator is outlined.
+Cross-validation (which requires minor changes to the estimator) is described to guide the choice of the penalty parameters.
+In addition, the package offers supporting functionality for the exploitation of estimated models.
+Among others, i) a procedure to infer the support of the non-sparse ridge estimate is implemented, a table of node-wise network summary statistics, path analysis, mutual information analysis, and impulse response analysis.

 # Benchmarking